sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 $ cd frontend
 ```

-This sets up our angular app in the `frontend/` directory.
+This sets up our Angular app in the `frontend/` directory.
 Recall that, earlier in the guide we were pointing the `StaticSite` construct to this path.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`@serverless-stack/static-site-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) package.